alekswi/indices/README.md

 Program for indexing files.

-An index is labelled in a text with a
+An index is labelled in a text with a:
 \index{index name}{index entry}

 An index is printed with a command: